sharwell/ha-tea-timer/README.md

 - When Home Assistant omits `remaining`, the card derives an estimated value using `duration` and `last_changed`, and surfaces a notice if drift exceeds ~2 seconds.
 - The card never interpolates or counts down client-side; Home Assistant remains the source of truth for countdown values.

+### Dial duration configuration

+- The circular dial is interactive only while the timer is Idle.
+Dragging or using the keyboard updates the local `selectedDurationSeconds` field shown in the time text; no Home Assistant service calls are made yet.
+- Duration selection is bounded and rounded with optional card options:
+  - `minDurationSeconds` (default `15` seconds)
+  - `maxDurationSeconds` (default `1200` seconds / 20 minutes)
+  - `stepSeconds` (default `5` seconds)
+- Values are clamped within the configured range and rounded to the nearest step.
+Crossing the 12‑o’clock boundary is smoothed so the value continues naturally.
+- Accessibility: the dial exposes `role="slider"` with `aria-valuemin`, `aria-valuemax`, and `aria-valuenow`.
+Keyboard controls mirror the pointer interactions (`←`/`↓` decrease by `stepSeconds`, `→`/`↑` increase by `stepSeconds`, `PageDown`/`PageUp` adjust by 30 seconds).

 ### Troubleshooting

 - **Entity unavailable**: Verify the `entity` option matches an existing Home Assistant timer (e.g., `timer.tea_timer_kitchen`).
 The card will display the configured entity id to help diagnose typos.